-This tutorial will show you how to create a Telecom Financial Model in Excel.
+This tutorial shows how to create a Telecom Financial Model in Excel.

-It will start with instructions on projecting users’ growth and estimating revenues and operating expenses related to servicing the customers.
-Then, it will show you how to forecast headcount and staff costs, followed by general expenditures.
-Finally, I will explain how to calculate network and other infrastructure build costs in the telecom business.
+It starts with instructions on projecting users’ growth and estimating revenues and operating expenses related to servicing the customers.
+Then, it explores forecasting headcount and staff costs, followed by general expenditures.
+Finally, it explains how to calculate network and other infrastructure build costs in the telecom business.

 Download my Telecom Financial Model Template in Excel to follow the examples used in this tutorial.

 You can also watch the video version of the tutorial at the end of this post.

 Step 1.
 Start with the Main Assumptions of a Telecom Cash Flow Forecast

 To calculate investment return on a telecom project, first create a cash flow forecast.
 Split the main financial contributors, such as revenue and cost, and their main drivers.

 Start with showing the number of properties passed over time.
 The number of properties passed represents the addressable market, i.e. the units to which a telecom business can provide services.